Compromised UMS User Account?

 UMS Account:

-• Consider impact of possible exposure of any other sensitive information intentionally or accidentally stored in your UMS email account (driver's license ID, bank account, SSN, credit card numbers, passwords to other accounts, etc).
+6. Review for exposure of other sensitive information in your UMS email account (driver's license ID, bank account, SSN, credit card numbers, passwords to other accounts)

-• To become more phishing resistent, turn on MFA for your UMS account if you haven't already
+7. To become more phishing resistant, turn on MFA for your UMS account, if it's available to you on your campus.

 Non-UMS Accounts: